Venida Packing Company

 The streamlined ductwork has linear diffusion in the form of DuctSox’s high-throw orifices running the entire length of the mezzanine, which produces a more even airflow than registers mounted on metal duct every 10 feet.
 Chapman’s design also allowed the use of one large 22,500–cfm evaporative cooler versus splitting up the equipment requirement in four units, which saved Venida significant installation costs.
 Existing exhaust fans luckily had variable frequency drives which afforded Chapman the opportunity to adjust the exhaust and produce a preferred positive pressure.
 “Evaporative cooler output static is rated for scenarios of simply dumping air into a space and no external static,” explained Chapman.
 “Since we designed for a .5 w.g. static pressure because of the ductwork, the cooler is actually producing around 17,500 cfm’s.”

 The fast-track project’s schedule was squeezed between a two-week off-season period for the fruit packer.
 The fabric duct and suspension system was installed in less than one day, according to Chapman.
-The plant plans to periodically disassemble the white ductwork with heir in-house maintenance staff and launder it to maintain indoor air quality as well as aesthetics.
+The plant plans to periodically disassemble the white ductwork with for maintenance with their in-house staff and launder it to maintain indoor air quality as well as aesthetics.
 “Metal duct is immovable, but all we need is a forklift/manlift cage to take the fabric duct down for cleaning,” said Donkin Whether for a new building or retrofitting an existing space, custom airflow dispersion systems, like DuctSox, just make more sense than metal ductwork.